CodeForAfrica-ARCHIVE/Scrapengine/scrapers/scrapers.md

 To keep in mind:
 -----
 * The name search on the NSK site only returns 40 results per name.
+(And has no "Next page" facility)